Bordered Floer homology and the spectral sequence of a branched double cover I: Filtered complexes and their products

 denotes the tensor algebra of a $\Ground$-bimodule $V$.
+(Here and elsewhere, $\otimes$ denotes the tensor product over $\Ground$, and $[1]$ denotes a degree shift by $1$.\footnote{In the rest of this paper, we will be working with ungraded modules and chain complexes, but in this background section we will keep track of gradings.})

-(Here and elsewhere, $\otimes$ denotes the tensor product over $\Ground$.)
-There is a natural differential on the set of such maps, making $\Mor(M,N)$ into a chain complex, and the category $\ModCat_\Alg$ of right $\Ainf$-modules over $\Alg$ into a \dg category.
+There is a natural differential on the set of such maps, making $\Mor(M,N)$ into a chain complex; the grading on this chain complex is defined so that degree $0$ (i.e., grading-preserving) maps $M\otimes \Tensor^*(\Alg[1])\to N$ have grading $0$ in $\Mor(M,N)$.
+Composition of morphisms is a chain map, so the category $\ModCat_\Alg$ of right $\Ainf$-modules over $\Alg$ is a \dg category.
 The cycles in $\Mor(M,N)$ are the ($\Ainf$-) \emph{homomorphisms} from $M$ to $N$.
 See, for instance,~\cite[Section 2]{LOT2} for more details.